-We believe there are many factors the give us a competitive advantage over other managers.
-TFS utilizes a team approach, which we believe greatly reduces the chance of irrational decision-making and limits dependance on a single individual.
+We believe there are many factors that give us a competitive advantage over other managers.
+TFS utilizes a team approach, which we believe greatly reduces the chance of irrational decision-making and limits dependence on a single individual.
 We also have a stated principle to limit growth because we believe that managing a smaller pool of capital generally permits more attractive investment opportunities.

 We believe that our innovative quantitative techniques expedite our evaluation of securities, which allows us to make faster adjustments to the portfolios being managed.
 Finally, our portfolio managers do not have traditional “Wall Street” backgrounds, which we believe helps us to avoid overused analysis methods that may be losing their utility.

 TFS has found that the best opportunities exist where others do not think to look.
 As such, the firm seeks to employ creative portfolio managers with non-traditional backgrounds in an effort to avoid the pitfalls of relying on pre-conceived notions about what factors drive the securities markets.

 Ignore the Style Boxes

 TFS believes the best results are generated when a portfolio manager is given greater freedom in regard to the securities that may be chosen.
 As such, with many of our products, we do not allow ourselves to be confined to a single style, sector or market capitalization range.
 Rather, TFS considers a broad universe of securities and selects positions based upon a detailed bottom-up analysis.